 Each app is its own separate entity with its own price tag.
 However, since they are all created by the same company, they will all play nicely together and each component is reasonably low cost.

-Freshworks is another example of this, and it appears Zendesk is starting down this road with their acquisition of Base CRM.
+Freshworks is another example of this, and it appears Zendesk is starting down this road with its acquisition of Base CRM.

 Benefits: